Chasing Accreted Structures within Gaia DR2 using Deep Learning: Conclusions

 Stars in the Milky Way galaxy can be divided into two components: those that were born within the Galaxy and those that were accreted.
 The phase-space distribution of accreted stars provides a crucial handle for understanding how the Galaxy evolved by revealing the imprints of satellite mergers.
 This approach requires distinguishing the population of accreted stars from their \emph{in situ} counterparts, a task that becomes increasingly challenging near the Galactic midplane where disk stars comprise $\sim 99$\% of all stars.
 This motivated the work of~\cite{ml_paper}, where we developed a deep neural network based approach that allows us to build a catalog of accreted stars from \Gaia DR2 data.
 Although the network provides a catalog of all well-measured \Gaia stars, regardless of whether or not they have a line-of-sight velocity measurement, this paper provides the first analysis of the 4.8 million star subset that includes the full 6D information, and that fall within $r \in [6.5, 9.5]\kpc$ and $|z| < 3\kpc$.

 Our primary goal is to identify and analyze structures in 3D velocity space.
 As a first step, we perform a Gaussian mixture analysis to break down the high-purity sample ($S>0.95$) into its most significant contributions: \Gaia Enceladus, Nyx, and the Halo.
 We find that Enceladus is highly radial and comprises the vast majority of accreted stars in this region of the sky.
 These results are consistent with previous studies of Enceladus, which characterized its properties farther from the disk plane \citep{2018MNRAS.478..611B,2018Natur.563...85H, 2018arXiv180704290L,2019ApJ...874....3N,2018ApJ...862L...1D}.
 Nyx is a new stream identified by this analysis.
-It is prograde and comprises nearly 13\% of the high-purity sample, making it one of the most significant streams to be discovered to date near the Sun.
+It is prograde and comprises nearly 9\% of the high-purity sample, making it one of the most significant streams to be discovered to date near the Sun.
 Properties and a discussion of the potential origin of Nyx as a merging dwarf galaxy are explored in greater detail in~\cite{nyx_paper}.
 The ``Halo'' is essentially the remaining group of accreted stars that cannot be further subdivided by the mixture analysis.

-We also repeated the analysis on all accreted stars with network scores $S>0.75$.
+We also repeated the analysis on all accreted stars with network scores $S>0.85$.
 This canonical sample is considerably larger in size than the high-purity one, but likely has more contamination from disk stars.
 We again recover Enceladus and Nyx in this sample.
 Additionally, we find evidence for another prograde stream, Nyx-2, with roughly the same rotational speed as Nyx and equal --- but opposite --- radial velocity.
-Nyx-2 comprises $\sim 12\%$ of the canonical sample.
+Nyx-2 comprises $\sim 22\%$ of the canonical sample, comparable to the Nyx fraction in this sample.
 Similarities in the kinematics and metallicities beetween Nyx and Nyx-2 suggest that they may be related to the same progenitor.